-- 10.9 The Tyne and Wear sub-area contains five metropolitan borough councils (Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland), which are the Mineral Planning Authorities for their respective areas.
-A summary of progress with Local Plans for each of these authorities is provided below: - Gateshead Council adopted a Joint Core Strategy and Urban Core Plan document in March 2015.
+10.8 The Tyne and Wear sub-area contains five metropolitan borough councils (Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland), which are the Mineral Planning Authorities for their respective areas.
+A summary of progress with Local Plans for each of these authorities is provided below:

+- Gateshead Council adopted a Joint Core Strategy and Urban Core Plan document in March 2015.
 This document was prepared in collaboration with Newcastle City Council and covers the administrative area of the two authorities.
 Gateshead Council is now working on an allocations and development management policies document titled 'Making Spaces for Growing Places'.
-Consultation on a draft document is taking place between 30 October 2017 and 10 December 2017 and it is anticipated that the final document will be adopted in October 2019.
+Consultation on a draft document took place between 30 October 2017 and 10 December 2017.
+Consultation on the publication draft document took place from 29 October 2018 to 9 December 2018.
+Submission to the Secretary of State is programmed for February 2019 and adoption is expected to be in October 2019.
 The document includes policies for minerals development policies and a policy to safeguard the wharf on the River Tyne at Gateshead. - Newcastle City Council adopted a Joint Core Strategy and Urban Core Plan document in March 2015.
-This document was prepared in collaboration with

-Gateshead Council and covers the administrative area of the two authorities.
-Newcastle City Council are now progressing a Development and Allocations document with consultation on a draft plan taking place in October and November 2017.
-A publication draft is programmed for consultation in October 2018 with submission to the Secretary of State for examination in April 2019.
+This document was prepared in collaboration with Gateshead Council and covers the administrative area of the two authorities.
+Newcastle City Council are now progressing a Development and Allocations document.
+Consultation on a draft plan took place in October and November 2017 and consultation on a publication draft took place between 5 October 2018 and 16 November 2018.
+Submission to the Secretary of State for examination is programmed for April 2019. - North Tyneside Council adopted a Local Plan in July 2017 following submission to the Secretary of State in June 2016 and examination hearings in November 2016.
+The plan includes a strategic minerals policy.

-- North Tyneside Council adopted a Local Plan in July 2017 following submission to the Secretary of State in June 2016 and examination hearings in November 2016.
-The plan includes a strategic minerals policy. - South Tyneside Council adopted a Core Strategy in June 2007, a document containing criteria-based policies for development management in December 2011 and a Site Allocations document in April 2012.
-Work is now underway to review these documents as part of a new-style Local Plan.
+- South Tyneside Council adopted a Core Strategy in June 2007, a document containing criteria-based policies for development management in December 2011 and a Site Allocations document in April 2012.
+Work is now underway to review these documents as part of Local Plan document.
 Consultation on key issues and options took place between February and April 2013, potential growth scenarios in summer 2015 and on the draft Strategic Land Review between May and July 2016.
-Consultation on a publication draft of the Local Plan is programmed for late 2017 and adoption is expected to be in early 2019. - Sunderland City Council is preparing a Core Strategy and Development Plan document to include strategic policies, allocations and development management policies.
-A draft document was published for consultation from 7 August 2017 to 4 October 2017.
-Consultation on a publication draft plan is expected towards the end of 2017 with submission to the Secretary of State for independent examination in early 2018.
+A draft Local Plan will be published for consultation in Spring 2019. - Sunderland City Council is preparing a Core Strategy and Development Plan document to include strategic policies, allocations and development management policies.
+A draft document was published for consultation from 7 August 2017 to 4 October 2017 and consultation on a Publication Draft took place between 15 June 2018 and 27 July 2018.
+The Plan will be submitted to the Secretary of State for Housing, Communities and Local Government before the end of December 2018.